 Yes.
-You can use CloudFormation to modify and update the resources in your existing stacks in a controlled and predictable way.
-By using templates to manage your stack changes, you have the ability to version control your AWS infrastructure in the same way as you version control the software running on it.
+You can use AWS CloudFormation to modify and update the resources in your existing stacks in a controlled and predictable way.
+By using templates to manage your stack changes, you have the ability to apply version control to your AWS infrastructure just as you do with the software running on it.

 Yes.
 CloudFormation supports creating VPCs, Subnets, Gateways, Route Tables and Network ACLs as well as creating resources such as Elastic IPs, Amazon EC2 Instances, EC2 Security Groups, Auto Scaling Groups, Elastic Load Balancers, Amazon RDS Database Instances and Amazon RDS Security Groups in a VPC.

-To sign up for AWS CloudFormation, click the “Begin Using AWS CloudFormation” button on the AWS CloudFormation detail page.
-You must have an Amazon Web Services account to access this service; if you do not already have one, you will be prompted to create one when you begin the AWS CloudFormation process.
+To sign up for AWS CloudFormation, click Create Free Account on the AWS CloudFormation detail page.
 After signing up, please refer to the AWS CloudFormation documentation, which includes our Getting Started Guide.

 AWS CloudFormation registration requires you to have a valid phone number and email address on file with AWS in case we ever need to contact you.
 Verifying your phone number takes only a few minutes and involves receiving an automated phone call during the registration process and entering a PIN number using the phone key pad.

 There is no additional charge for AWS CloudFormation.
-You only pay for the AWS resources that are created (e.g. Amazon EC2 instances, Elastic Load Balancers etc.)
+You only pay for the AWS resources that are created (e.g., Amazon EC2 instances, Elastic Load Balancing load balancers etc.)